-The survey was conducted by Michelle Holliday (Ecologist) and Clinton van den Bergh (Ecologist) on 8 and 9 March 2016.
+The survey was conducted by Michelle Holliday (Ecologist) and Clinton van den Bergh (Ecologist) on 28 February and 1 March 2017.

 Spotlight searches for WRPs were conducted over two consecutive evenings.
-The Busselton Health Campus was traversed after dark and all the areas of remnant or planted vegetation was searched, using a head torch to detect eye shine or other signs of possums.
+The Busselton Health Campus was traversed after dark and all the areas of remnant or planted vegetation were searched, using a head torch to detect eye shine or other signs of possums.
 Locations of WRPs were recorded using a GPS.
-The weather was dry, warm and clear on both nights and considered to be suitable for undertaking the survey.
+The weather was hot, clear and dry on both nights and considered to be suitable for undertaking the survey.

-A daytime search was completed 9 March 2016 to detect any possum dreys or WRPs that could be observed in the canopy.
+A daytime search was completed on 1 March 2017 to detect any possum dreys or WRPs that could be observed in the canopy.
 All dreys were recorded with a GPS and additional information was collected including the height of the drey, the tree species and the presence or absence of a WRP in the drey.